 Unlike EVs which could take up from several hours to half a day to recharge, hydrogen fuel cell cars make refueling just easy as we know it.
 They are quite suitable for individuals and families that travel long distances quite often.
 They are not restrained by plug-in stations and are not interrupted by frequent stops for refueling.

 More and more states are focusing their attention on hydrogen fuel cell cars.
 California is definitely their biggest supporter.
-By the end of 2017, the state expects to have 50 hydrogen fueling stations open to the public.
+By the end of 2017, the state expected to have 50 hydrogen fueling stations open to the public.

 According to Elon Musk, hydrogen is an energy storage mechanism, not a source of energy.
 He states that the production process that retrieves hydrogen is highly energy inefficient.
 Whether you decide to compress or liquefy hydrogen, you still use up over three times more energy than in the case of EVs.
 Even though this is reasonable, it is quite expected to hear that from Musk.
 After all, you will never hear Coca Cola promoting Pepsi, right?

 But you can hear another side of the story from Toyota:

 “Instead of being powered by electricity stored in a battery, hydrogen fuel cell electric vehicles produce their electricity through a chemical reaction between hydrogen and oxygen in a fuel cell stack.
 Refueling their hydrogen tanks from a pump takes less than five minutes, and once on the road, you’ll enjoy smooth zero tailpipe emission journeys.”